hendisantika/spring-boot-crud-redis/GITHUB_SECRETS.md

 You need to add the following **seven** secrets to your GitHub repository for the deployment workflow to work.

+⚠️ **Important**: This setup uses SSH key authentication (more secure) instead of password authentication.

 ### How to Add Secrets

 1. Go to your GitHub repository: https://github.com/hendisantika/spring-boot-crud-redis